samhohcm/RobotArm-Motors-Worksheet/index.md

           </pre>
         </div>
         <br>
+        <p>Did you see that we used 'if' in the code?
+These are called <b>conditionals</b>, and we can ask our code to check if something is true before it does it.</p>
         <p>If you're stuck, you can get the complete script here: <a href="./activity_code/servomotor_code.py" download="servomotor_code.py" target="_blank"> link</a></p>
         <p>You can also have a play around with the code!
 Have a think about some of the questions below and see if you can figure them out.</p>
         <ul>